2. abstract and introduction

 The “how” of this idea is by comparing your data-file's key-traits with other data-file holders (people) that are “most-like you”.

-The “why it’s safe” is because healthcare only ever asks what would be best for you and is inherently benevolent.
+The “why it’s safe” is because healthcare only ever asks what would be best for you and its record is inherently benevolent.

 This paper doesn’t go into the details of how to produce a 3-dimensional map of individuals with an associated database.
-Or how to “Google-map people”, this is current technology and not innovation.
+Or how to “Google-map people”, this is constructed from current technology and not innovation, it does however suggest the method to achieve their symbiosis.

-The innovation in this paper is to present a “pure logical” argument for a change in conceptualisation of Spinor mathematics to mathematico-logically support the use-case that complies with current observational evidence, to conclude that combining these various high-complexity systems in the method suggested is sound and calculationally cannot but work if current scientific evidence is to be believed.
+The innovation in this paper is therefore to present a “pure logical” argument for a change in conceptualisation of Spinor mathematics to logically support the use-case that complies with current observational evidence, to conclude that combining these various high-complexity systems in the method suggested is sound and in theory cannot but work if current scientific evidence is to be believed.

 To do this in practical terms is simple to execute with existing technology: as an idea it is about comparing the way in which people’s movement patterns change when they are made to feel differently (via treatment, lifestyle modification and home advice).

-The application of this logic in healthcare is logical.
+The application of this logic to improve healthcare is, well … logical.
 Healthcare holds data, lots of it, about how people feel.
-And it is a valuable industry with a great need for improvement.
+This application can benefit them individually and health-loss mitigation is a valuable industry with a great and acknowledged need for improvement.

-Progressing that connection successfully has always been extremely valuable and affects every aspect of today’s world.
+Progressing that connection successfully is not new and has always been extremely valuable to humans and affects every aspect of today’s world.
 It also represents the gradual pursuit of total, coherent computational entanglement.
 An experiment Theoretical Physicists and Computer Scientists have been looking for.

 Using data on “the way people move”, and statistically correlating that data to the data on “how they feel”, would logically create an objective parameter to link clinical treatment processes to objective behavioural data.
 This paper suggests this parameter conceptually and mathematically and offers a logical execution of it, using semi-familiar existing technologies from mathematics, the world of finance and theoretical physics to explain a bigger opportunity: